Leveraged Matrix Completion with Noise: Introduction

-Nevertheless, in real-world applications, it is observed that some entries are usually corrupted by a small amount of noise \cite{Gao20182918,Klopp2017523,Liu20191}.
-For example, in the Netflix problem, users' ratings are uncertain \cite{Sharma20193223}; in the positioning problem, local instances are imperfect \cite{Liao20131511}.
-Hence, in this paper, we show that reasonable accurate matrix completion is possible from \emph{noisy sampled entries}, provided the sampling process follows a biased distribution, which is dependent on \emph{leverage scores} of the low-rank matrix to be recovered.
-The contributions of this paper are briefly summarized as follows: \begin{itemize} \item Our theoretical results show that if the sampling probability follows a biased distribution defined by row and column leverage scores of the underlying matrix, only $O(nr\log^2 n)$ observed entries are needed to exactly recover the underlying low-rank matrix with high probability, even when a few amount of the observed entries are corrupted. \item Our proof techniques provide a new fashion to find an appropriate way to phrase sufficient optimality conditions based on Golfing Scheme \cite{Gross20111548}. \item Two norms, which involves leverage scores, are presented to better characterize the probability of each element being observed.
-Several concentration properties \cite{Tropp20151} and upper bound with respect to these norms are also rigorously derived. \end{itemize}
+The main contributions of this paper are summarized as follows: \begin{itemize} \item Our theoretical results show that if the sampling probability follows a biased distribution determined by the row and column leverage scores of the underlying matrix, only $\mathcal{O}(nr\log^2(n))$ observed entries are needed to exactly recover the underlying low-rank matrix with high probability, even in the presence of corruption in a subset of the observed entries (Theorem \ref{alg:procedure}). \item Our proof techniques introduce a new method for formulating sufficient optimality conditions (Lemma \ref{lem:duallem}) based on the Golfing Scheme by constructing a particular matrix-valued random process that converges to the dual certificate $Y$ (Section \ref{sec:dualconstruct}). \item Two norms, which involve leverage scores, are presented to better characterize the probability of each element being observed.
+Furthermore, several concentration properties \cite{Tropp20151} and upper bounds with respect to these norms are also rigorously derived (Section \ref{sec:dualcert}). \end{itemize}

+The rest of the paper is organized as follows.
+In Section \ref{sec:relatedwork}, we briefly review some related work.
+Section \ref{sec:preliminary} elaborates on some preliminaries about the problem we considered.
+Our main theoretical findings are presented in Section \ref{sec:mainresults}.
+Proof of our theoretical results are provided in Section \ref{sec:4proofmain}.
+Section \ref{sec:5exp} reports our empirical results.
+Section \ref{sec:6conclusion} concludes the work.
+The proofs of some theorems are available in the Appendix.